cockroachdb/replicator/README.md

 # cdc-sink

-This tool lets one CockroachDB cluster ingest CDC feeds from one or more CockroachDB clusters.
+This tool lets one CockroachDB cluster ingest CDC feeds from another CockroachDB cluster or ingest replication feeds from other databases.

 For more information on CDC, please
 see: <https://www.cockroachlabs.com/docs/stable/stream-data-out-of-cockroachdb-using-changefeeds.html>